Fountain, Colorado: Transportation

 Fountain has a municipal run bus that links the city with Pikes Peak State College.
 Fountain is also part of the Bustang network, which provides it intercity transportation.
 It is along the Lamar-Pueblo-Colorado Springs Outrider line.

+Education

+The majority of Fountain is in the Fountain School District 8.
+Sections of northern Fountain are in the Widefield School District 3.
+Very small sections of Fountain to the south and north, respectively, are in the Hanover School District 28 and the Harrison School District 2.